Vantiq/vantiq-sdk-micro/README.md

 the latter builds the library and runs the CUnit tests.
 Note that "gradle tests" does not work.

-the build.gradle script uses 'c' and 'cunit-test-suite' gradle plugins. these force the build script into heavy use of the newish "model space" gradle methodology making typically easy things difficult. this is in part why "gradle tests" is not yet supported.
+the build.gradle script uses 'c' and 'cunit-test-suite' gradle plugins.

 At present we lack the ability cross compile / test the code on the targetted "micro" environemnts.
 We expect we will work with the field to address the inevitable issues as the SDK sees